 This vote provides for the operation of the Legislative Assembly and its committees, including basic compensation, special allowances and other allowances for Members of the Legislative Assembly, officials and staff, and for support services and other related costs.
-Operating costs of the Parliamentary Dining Room and the Parliamentary Gift Shop are partially recovered through sales.
+Operating costs of the Parliamentary Dining Room are partially recovered from ministries.